 But by making it clear how they have a problem if things continue as they are, you give people the motivation they need to do something different: after all, if there’s no problem why change?

 As Jack Welch used to say when he was CEO of General Electric:

 “Face reality as it is, not as it was, or as you wish it to be.”

-The more clearly you can show your audience that they have a problem they need to resolve, the more inspired they will be to follow your solution.
+And remember that the more clearly you can show your audience, in their terms, how they have a problem they need to address, the more inspired and engaged they will become to work with you to build a solution.

 Are you trying to create something new in the world?
 Do your stakeholders understand why they have a problem if things continue the way they are?